Glasgow: Population growth

 With the population growing, the first scheme to provide a public water supply was by the Glasgow Company in 1806.
 A second company was formed in 1812, and the two merged in 1838, but there was some dissatisfaction with the quality of the water supplied.
 The Gorbals Gravitation Water Company began supplying water to residents living to the south of the River Clyde in 1846, obtained from reservoirs, which gave 75,000 people a constant water supply, but others were not so fortunate, and some 4,000 died in an outbreak of cholera in 1848/1849.
-This led to the development of the Glasgow Corporation Water Works, with a project to raise the level of Loch Katrine and to convey clean water by gravity along a 26 mi aqueduct to a holding reservoir at Milngavie, and then by pipes into the city.
+This led to the development of the Glasgow Corporation Waterworks, with a project to raise the level of Loch Katrine and to convey clean water by gravity along a 26 mi aqueduct to a holding reservoir at Milngavie, and then by pipes into the city.
 The project cost £980,000 and was opened by Queen Victoria in 1859.

 In the early 19th century an eighth of the people lived in single-room accommodation.

-The engineer for the project was John Frederick Bateman, while James Morris Gale became the resident engineer for the city section of the project, and subsequently became Engineer in Chief for Glasgow Water Commissioners.
+The engineer for the project was John Frederick Bateman, while James Morris Gale became the resident engineer for the city section of the project, and subsequently became engineer in chief for Glasgow Water Commissioners.
 He oversaw several improvements during his tenure, including a second aqueduct and further raising of water levels in Loch Katrine.
 Additional supplies were provided by Loch Arklet in 1902, by impounding the water and creating a tunnel to allow water to flow into Loch Katrine.
 A similar scheme to create a reservoir in Glen Finglas was authorised in 1903, but was deferred, and was not completed until 1965.
 Following the 2002 Glasgow floods, the waterborne parasite cryptosporidium was found in the reservoir at Milngavie, and so the new Milngavie water treatment works was built.
 It was opened by Queen Elizabeth in 2007, and won the 2007 Utility Industry Achievement Award, having been completed ahead of its time schedule and for £10 million below its budgeted cost.